poolexecutor/discord-music-bot/README.md

    - Direct URL: `!play https://www.youtube.com/watch?v=dQw4w9WgXcQ`
    - Search terms: `!play never gonna give you up`
    - If connected to your YouTube account, searches will use your account's preferences
+   - For age-restricted or private videos, set up a cookies file as described in the "Set Up YouTube Cookies" section
 5. Add more songs to the queue:
    - `!play another song name`
    - The bot will automatically play the next song when the current one finishes